Rules of the Game for Fozzy Football

 Kick a field goal by verbally declaring your intention to attempt a field goal to your opponent and then sliding a puck at the field goal targets.
 Field goals can only be attempted when the line of scrimmage is at or closer than the 45 yard line in the opponents end of the field, or

 Punt by verbally declaring your intention to punt and then sliding a puck at the punt targets.
-The worst punt possible is 30 yards if your puck slide comes to rest outside of the circles corresponding to the punt target area.
+The worst punt possible is 30 yards if your puck slide comes to rest anywhere outside of the circles corresponding to the punt target area or in the trough.
 It is also noteworthy that a “touchback” is possible.
 For instance, if the line of scrimmage is at the 50 yard line (too far for a field goal) and the puck comes to rest on the punt target of 60 yards, the player on offense presses the +60 button and the punt is assumed to have gone into the end zone.
 The offense and defense switch, and play resumes in the opposite direction starting from the 20 yard line – a touchback.
 A 50 yard punt when the line of scrimmage is at the 50 yard line is also considered a touchback.
 There is not a 0 yard line.

-It is not possible for the defense to decline a penalty.
 Most penalties are followed by a repeat of the down after the penalty yardage is applied.
 For instance, if it is second down and 4 yards to go for a first down and the puck stops on the “Holding -10” penalty; the line of scrimmage is moved backward 10 yards and second down is repeated, now with 14 yards to go in order to get a first down.

 If there ever is an instance where the penalty would cause the line of scrimmage to be backed up beyond the goal line, the penalty is enforced by moving the line of scrimmage “half the distance to the goal.”
 If the line of scrimmage is on a player’s own 8 yard line and the puck stops on a “Holding -10” penalty, play resumes with a repeat of the same down from the 4 yard line, which is half the distance to the goal after enforcing the penalty.
 When the line of scrimmage is on an odd numbered yard marker and the penalty is greater than the distance to the goal, the offense gets the benefit of “half the distance to the goal.”
 If the line of scrimmage is at the player’s own 5 yard line and the puck lands on “Holding -10” penalty, the line of scrimmage is moved back to the 3 yard line and the down is repeated.